SmartEVSE/SmartEVSE-3/docs/operation.md

     - after OK, wait 10-30 seconds and your new firmware including the webserver should be online!
 * Added wifi-debugging: if you flashed the debug version, telnet http://your-smartevse/ will bring you to a debugger that shows you whats going on!

+# Mode switching when MULTI SmartEVSE is configured
+* If you switch mode on the Master, the Slaves will follow that mode switch
+* If you switch to Normal mode on one Slave, the Master and other Slaves will remain in their current modes.
+If you switch to Smart or Solar mode on one Slave, the Master and the other Slaves will follow that switch.

 # REST API
 //TODO